Flatiron Building: Rosenbaum and Equitable ownership

 In March 1925, Black agreed to sell the Flatiron Building to a syndicate led by Lewis Rosenbaum, which also owned numerous other notable buildings around the U.S. Although the sale price was not revealed, the building was valued at $2 million, about the same as what Black had paid to buy the lot and erecting the Flatiron.
 The syndicate paid $500,000 in cash and covered the remainder of the purchase price with a long-term mortgage; the transaction provided cash for the financially struggling U.S. Realty Company.
 Many pottery, glassware, and china firms leased space for display firms within the Flatiron Building through the late 1920s.
 Additionally, drug-store chain Walgreens opened a store within the "cowcatcher" space in 1927, replacing the United Cigar store.
-By then, many businesses were moving further northward, including the Fuller Company, which left permanently for the Fuller Building on Madison Avenue in 1929.
+By then, many businesses were moving farther northward, including the Fuller Company, which left permanently for the Fuller Building on Madison Avenue in 1929.
 The Flatiron's operating costs were increasing, and its income decreased greatly with the onset of the Great Depression in 1929.
 The Flatiron had long since been surpassed in height by other structures, and its roof was "of interest chiefly for its historic associations".

 The Equitable Life Assurance Society sued to foreclose upon the building's mortgage in March 1933 after the owners defaulted on mortgage payments.
 The mortgage had an unpaid principal of more than $1 million, and the owners had not paid interest in more than a year.
 The building was placed for sale at a foreclosure auction, and Equitable acquired the building on June 30 for $100,000, submitting the only bid at the auction.
 To attract tenants, Equitable upgraded some parts of the building in 1941.
 The original cast-iron birdcage elevators, which consisted of rubber-tiled cabs built by Hecla Iron Works, were replaced with enclosed cabs; however, the hydraulic power system remained in place.
 In addition, the lobby's open grillwork partitions were replaced with marble partitions.
 The building's heat, light, and elevators were maintained by a team of eight engineers, who sometimes went on strike.

 By the mid-1940s, the building was fully rented, and clothing and toy companies took up much of the space.
 In addition, the building was occupied by firms such as a paper company, an advertiser, and Baseball Magazine.
-When the U.S. entered World War I, the Federal government instituted a "Wake Up America!" campaign, and the United Cigar store in the Flatiron's cowcatcher donated its space to the U.S. Navy for use as a recruiting center.
-Liberty Bonds were sold outside on sidewalk stands.